Computer Information Systems (CINS)

 Repeatability: You may take this course for a maximum of 3 units

-CINS 467 Mobile Application Development 3 Units
+CINS 467 Web and Mobile App Development 3 Units

-Prerequisite: CINS 370 (with a grade of C or higher), CSCI 211 and MINS 335, or MINS 325 and MINS 335.
+Prerequisite: CINS 370 with a grade of C or higher, CSCI 211 and MINS 335, or MINS 325 and MINS 335, or Classified Computer Science Graduate Standing.

 Grade Basis: Graded